-The estimated underlying funds' management fees, performance fees and administration expenses incurred by our third party underlying funds (plus the estimate of Supervisor fees) for the Funds are available on our website at generatewealth.co.nz/managed-funds/fees.
-These estimates are based on fees and expenses in the most recently publicly available annual reports and disclosures from the third party underlying funds as at the date the fees were last calculated and also include our estimate of Supervisor fees.
+The estimated underlying funds' management fees and performance fees incurred by our third party underlying funds for the Funds are available on our website at generatewealth. co.nz/managed-funds/fees.
+These estimates are based on fees and expenses in the most recently publicly available annual reports and disclosures from the third party underlying funds as at the date the fees were last calculated.
 Where these sources do not fully cover such charges we have requested verification from the managers of the third party underlying funds.